LordElMeloi/Ctf-writeups/rabbitmq_ctf_writeup.md

 There is a sign-up button; let's register an account, login and see what we can find.
 We are presented with a dashboard after logging in.

 Using Burp to intercept the request, we see a JWT token is assigned after login.
-Using JWT Editor, we decoded the token:
+Using JWT Editor, we decoded the token to be:

 ```json
 {